 Rotarian Sponsor: Ted Streuli, Dave Rhea, and Herb Gilkey

 Ron Kelly is originally from Illinois, and after stops in Indiana and Texas, came to Oklahoma City to serve as the President and CEO of Epworth Villa Retirement Community.
-Ron has worked in various senior living executive roles for faith-based, non-profits since 1994.
+Ron has worked in various senior living executive roles for

 He is a graduate of Illinois State University in Accounting.